 Shikumen, Shepherd’s Bush

 What: The flagship Shikumen (there’s a second site in Aldgate) finds its home at the Dorsett Hotel.
 The dining room is spacious and stylish, well matched to the equally as fashionable menu of tea, cocktails, sake and handmade dim sum.
-Match your tipple with dishes such as a curry seafood puff, chicken taro croquettes and crab meat xiao long bao, before moving onto the more filling likes of hot soups, noodle dishes and fresh seafood.
+Pair your tipple with dishes such as a crispy soft shell crab, roasted pork puffs and honey roasted pork buns, before moving onto miniature sweet egg tarts for pudding.

 Imperial Treasure, Waterloo